blheli-configurator/blheli-configurator/README.md

 * Electron/NW.js wrapper with auto-update
 * Android/iOS version based on the same code-base

+## Adding a new BLHeli revision or new supported ESC

+You can submit pull requests to js/blheli_versions.json and js/blheli_escs.json files, user installations of BLHeli Configurator will see the changes shortly.

 ## Building

 This project uses ReactJS, JSX and some modern ECMAScript extensions and depends on `npm` for building.